Instagram Stories Strategy – Yes, It Matters!

 Take the questions above with you along the way and revisit them every 6 months.
 Is your Instagram Stories strategy still relevant to your audience?
 Are your views going up or down, and as a result, what should you change or amplify?

 Have you had success developing your Instagram Stories strategy?
-We’d love to hear all about it in the comments below!
+We’d love to hear all about it.
+Share your thoughts with us on Twitter or via email!